CMC-1 surfaces via osculating M\"{o}bius transformations between circle patterns: A 1-parameter family of cross ratio systems

 \section{A 1-parameter family of cross ratio systems}

 Hertrich-Jeromin \cite{Hertrich-Jeromin2000} introduced discrete CMC-1 surfaces in the context of integrable systems.
-These surfaces are constructed from special meshes in the plane that admit a solution to a discrete Toda-type equation \cite{Bobenko2002}.
-We show that such a solution induces a family of circle patterns sharing the same shear coordinates and thus our discrete CMC-1 surfaces.
+These surfaces are constructed from special meshes in the plane that admit a real-valued solution to a discrete Toda-type equation \cite{Bobenko2002}.
+We show that such a solution induces a family of circle patterns sharing the same modulus of cross ratios and thus our discrete CMC-1 surfaces.
 In this way, our discrete CMC-1 surfaces generalize those from discrete integrable systems.

 In this section, we consider a cell decomposition $M=(V,E,F)$ of a simply connected domain that is not necessarily triangulated.
 For simplicity, we assume the domain is without boundary.

 The following is a reformulation of the discrete Toda-type equation in \cite{Bobenko2002,Adler2001}.
 See the appendix in \cite{Gekhtman2016} for its relation to the Toda lattice.